rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 ## Relations

 A relation is defined as a set of tuples identified by unique pairs of attributes and their values.
-In ROM it is an object that responds to `#each` which yields hashes.
+In ROM, it is an object that responds to `#each`, which yields hashes.
 It is backed by a [dataset object](#datasets) provided by the adapter.

 An example of relations are tables in a SQL server.
-Tables can reference other tables and sometimes all of the pieces for some "view" of the data are spread out among two or more tables (think Multi Table Inheritance).
-In situations like this ROM really shines because relations can be created for each table and composed together to pull the data into a coherent form then finally mapped to an output object which your application can depend on safely without worrying about shared state, sessions or identity mapping commonly
+Tables can reference other tables, and sometimes all of the pieces for some "view" of the data are spread out among two or more tables (think Multi Table Inheritance).
+In situations like this, ROM really shines because relations can be created for each table and composed together to pull the data into a coherent form then finally mapped to an output object which your application can depend on safely without worrying about shared state, sessions or identity mapping commonly